 To measure distance, we need a ruler of some kind.
 In our daily lives, the ruler we use is ourselves.
 We measure everything relative to our own size.

-The smallest possible ruler we can make is therefore the electron.
-Things smaller than an electron moves about at the speed of light and can therefore not be used.
+The smallest possible ruler we can have is therefore the electron.
+Things smaller than an electron move about at the speed of light.
+They can’t be used as rulers.

-Distance is in other word a function of matter in the open state.
+Distance is in other word a relative measure of inertial matter.